//this is the mailchimp popup form //ShareThis code for sharing images

 The Goal: What is The Intention of Implementing Our Employee Recognition Program?

-When working as the Head of Human Resources for a healthcare organization, I discovered three universal culture drivers which, to this day, I believe employees not only desire, but deserve.
+When I was the Head of Human Resources for a healthcare organization, I discovered three universal culture drivers that, to this day, I believe employees not only desire but deserve.

 These are to be cared for, respected, and well-informed.

-At the time I made this discovery, I was presenting my findings to the leadership team on a recently completed employee culture survey.
-There were several speakers before me and the agenda began with comments about patient satisfaction.
+At the time I made this discovery, I was presenting my employee engagement action plan with findings from a recently completed employee culture survey to the leadership team.
+Several speakers were before me, and the agenda began with comments about patient satisfaction.

 Striving for employees to be cared for, respected, and well-informed will only enhance the chances of a high-performing, positive work culture.